This week, as part of our Business Leaders series, ProfileTree Director Michelle Connolly explores the hospitality industry in Northern Ireland.

 “There were many challenges.
 Starting a completely new business where you need to think about all the different areas like marketing, relations, HR – you have to know everything and do everything properly.”

-Having to learn everything from scratch, Ruth says there was only one thing that got her through the initial stages of starting up her business – and that was common sense.
+Having to learn everything from scratch, Ruth says there was only one thing that got her through the initial stages of starting up her business – common sense.

 “The only thing I could use from all my experiences was common sense.
 That got me through many hard decisions.
 I had to be a builder, an architect, a tourist advisor – you have to become an expert in everything.”